 I caution all pregnant women and new moms reading this to choose other alternatives for 'getting your body back' (it never left but that is another post).

-For women who have never had children, you may not have the above mentioned challenges (yet) that women who have had children face but keep in mind the female pelvis is different than the male pelvis and you are still at a greater risk of developing pelvic floor challenges.
-The female pelvis is wider and more circular than the narrower, heart shaped male pelvis.
+For women who have never had children, you may not have the above-mentioned challenges, (yet) that women who have had children face but keep in mind the female pelvis is different from the male pelvis and you are still at a greater risk of developing pelvic floor challenges.
+The female pelvis is wider and more circular than the narrower, heart-shaped male pelvis.
 Men also do not have a vagina where organs can descend into or a uterus or the fluctuating hormones that women have.
-Women should respect these differences and choose exercise that supports their pelvic floor and core rather than exercise that puts it at risk.
+Women should respect these differences and choose an exercise that supports their pelvic floor and core rather than exercise that puts it at risk.

 I recommend every woman see a pelvic floor physiotherapist annually, even if you have no symptoms.
 I also recommend you learn to incorporate pelvic floor awareness into your exercise routine.
-The 28 Day Kegel Challenge does just that!
+The 28 Day Buff Muff Kegel Exercise Challenge does just that!

 Do not accept leaking as 'normal' or something you have to live with or as a sign that you have reached the peak of strength.
 Listen to your body, scale back, modify, find a new strategy or a new exercise so you can manage the loads and the pressures and truly build a strong and confident body.

 The Buff Muff App

 The Buff Muff App will help you finally get clarity on the elusive kegel and teach you how to activate your pelvic floor appropriately and then add it to movement.
 There is a ton of free content available to anyone who downloads the app including a 7-day pelvic floor fitness challenge to introduce you to the concept of a whole-body fitness approach to pelvic health.
 Once the free challenge ends you have the option to join the membership for ongoing support from me, your very own vagina coach.